nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sorting orders by time created: `sorto`

-Sort the displayed list of orders by the time at which they were created.
+Sorts the displayed list of orders by the time at which they were created.

 Format: `sorto new` or `sorto old`